rizinorg/book/src/first_steps/compilation_android.md

   to properly set LD_* environment variables in your Android environment to make it find the right libraries.
 Binaries have everything they need inside.
-* `-Dblob=true`: it tells meson to compile just one binary with all the needed code for running `radare2`, `rabin2`, `rasm2`, etc. and creates symbolic links to those names.
+* `-Dblob=true`: it tells meson to compile just one binary with all the needed code for running `rizin`, `rz-bin`, `rz-asm`, etc. and creates symbolic links to those names.
 This avoids creating many statically compiled large binaries and just create one that provides all features.
-You will still have `rabin2`, `rasm2`, `rax2`, etc. but they are just symlinks to `radare2`.
+You will still have `rz-bin`, `rz-asm`, `rz-ax`, etc. but they are just symlinks to `rizin`.
-* `--cross-file ./meson-android.ini`: it describes how to compile radare2 for Android
+* `--cross-file ./meson-android.ini`: it describes how to compile rizin for Android

 Then compile and install the project:
 ```